 If you love to cook and want to make a special meal for friends and loved ones, consider creating a Valentine’s Day Tablescape too!

-One of the things that struck me the most while we were in Savannah is how the places dined all took pride in how their food was presented and tasted.
+One of the things that struck me the most while we were in Savannah is how the places we dined in all took pride in how their food was presented and tasted.

 22-DIY Valentine’s Day Poppers

-When it comes to festive holidays like Christmas, having poppers on the table is a non-negotiable.
+When it comes to festive holidays like Christmas, having poppers on the table is non-negotiable.